 At Snapchat, the team that designs the consumer products also creates the advertising products.
 This results in advertisements which are so user-friendly and camouflaged, that many users don’t even know that they are advertisements and rather enjoy them.
-This is the reason why Facebook is copying them.
+This is the reason why Facebook is seen copying its features.

 Also read : How Whatsapp makes money?

 Snapchat makes money through following camouflaged features.

 Geofilters, as explained earlier, are filters (frames) specially designed for certain locations or occasions.
 Many of the big companies/event organizers partner with Snapchat to get a specialized Geofilter which can be used by visitors to such locations/events.

 Snapchat also offers ‘On Demand Geofilters’ which has been used by many movies and businesses to promote themselves and create brand equity among the millions of teens users of Snapchat.

 Augmented Reality generated lenses provided by Snapchat are a new trend among teens.
 Snapchat knows it and, hence, update them every week.
 Many companies, like Gatorade, Taco Bell, etc., which have used these features to build their brand equity saw a tremendous user engagement.